sjhuang26/thinking-system/README.md

 > We may want to "in media res" the book title with our key rhetorical "bottleneck" that the reader would pass through, hypothetically, in the middle of a long-winded journey

-Defending the Mapper-Packer Dialectic as an Innovative Perspective in Applied Psychology

 The Thinking System runs off the "Mapper vs. Packer" dialectic.
 The CPU is really a "packer" and the GPU is really a "mapper."

 Quote https://wiki.c2.com/?MappersVsPackers {